 Nathan Law Kwun-chung, the former student leader of the Umbrella Revolution and key figure in the 2014 pro-democracy movement, which saw parts of downtown Hong Kong occupied for 79 days in protest against a controversial electoral reform bill, was declared a winner on Monday.

 Law, 23, contested as a candidate of the Demosisto party, which wants a referendum for Hong Kong residents on whether they should stay part of China.

-The city-wide vote was the biggest since mass pro-democracy protests in 2014 and saw candidates fighting for seats in the Legco, as concerns grow that China is tightening its grip on the semi-autonomous city.
+The city-wide vote was the biggest since mass pro-democracy protests in 2014 and saw candidates fighting for seats in the Legco as concerns grew that China is tightening its grip on the semi-autonomous city.

-Only 40 out of 70 total seats are directly elected by the public, while special interest groups representing a range of mostly pro-China businesses and social sectors select the rest 30 lawmakers.
+Only 40 out of 70 total seats are directly elected by the public, while special-interest groups representing a range of mostly pro-China businesses and social sectors select the other 30 legislators.

-Sunday's election was marred by accusations of fraud, an uncommon occurrence in the city that was tranferred to Chinese control from Britain in 1997 under a "one country, two systems" agreement.
+Sunday's election was marred by accusations of fraud, an uncommon occurrence in the city that was transferred to Chinese control from Britain in 1997 under a "one country, two systems" agreement.

 Leung Chun-ying, the city's chief executive, in a statement on Sunday night praised the conduct of the commission in ensuring fair elections.

 |Chief executive Leung Chun-ying was among those who cast their votes on Sunday [EPA]|

 Source: Al Jazeera News and agencies